PowerShell/PowerShellGallery/psgallery_status.md

 =========================
 ### The [PowerShell Gallery](https://powershellgallery.com) is currently:  __Operating with Issues__

+### 12/30/2018 - Displaying file contents failing with 404 Error

+The issue is under investigation

 ### 10/24/2018 - Some downloads failing with 'End of Central Directory Record Could not be found'

 __Status: Resolved__